 Most of the more significant and disturbing side effects experienced by people have less to do with CBD and much more to do with contaminants like heavy metals or microbial toxins in the product.
 There also have been some scattered reports of changes in male fertility, interactions with prescription medications and liver damage.
 The FDA is also concerned about issues such as cumulative exposure, the effect of CBD on children, adolescents and pregnant or nursing mothers.

 CBD may interact with some prescription medications—specifically those medications that interact with the liver’s detoxification process, particularly with an enzyme known as CYP3A4.
 If you are taking any prescription medications, talk to your pharmacist about potential interactions with CBD.
 As a very general rule of thumb, look for warnings against using a medication with grapefruit juice—these medications often also interact with CBD.
-A partial list of medications that should NOT be taken with CBD includes:
+A partial list of medications that may be affected when taken with CBD includes:

 You should always talk to your own healthcare provider when adding CBD—or any other supplement—to your daily routine.
 The wide use of CBD is recent—and we are still learning a lot about it because there is still a lot we don’t know.
 Telling your healthcare provider may allow them a better understanding of your health needs and will help them keep track of any side effects or drug interactions.